Two things at the top:

 Cimafunk Concert, March 28, Tropicalia Lounge, Washington, DC

 Cuban musician Cimafunk has conquered the Cuban musical panorama in the last months and now is on his first international tour.
 Billboard considers the artist among the 10 Latin Artist to Watch in 2019.
 His repertoire includes songs that are a mix of funk, soul, blues, and Cuban rhythms such as timba, salsa, changüí, son and trova, among others.
-Be on the lookout for shows across the U.S.
+Be on the lookout for shows across the U.S. and a concert in Washington, DC, later this month.

 Short Films Screening: Cuban Visionaries, April 3, Landmark´s E Street Cinema, Washington, DC